 Commercial auto insurance is essential for vehicles used for work, and it’s required by law in most states.
-It can help pay for expenses that are not covered by personal auto insurance if you or an employee get in an accident while you are driving for work.
+It can help pay for expenses not covered by personal auto insurance if you or an employee get in an accident while driving for work.

 For example, if you have two trucks owned by your construction business and one is damaged after an employee accidentally backs into a cement wall, your commercial auto insurance could help pay for repairs.
 If someone is injured during the accident, your coverage could also pay for medical expenses up to your policy limit.